ajw685/touch_light_non_neopixel/README.md

 ## What

 This is a [Particle](https://www.particle.io/) project for linking [wifi touch lights](http://patrick.ble.si/wifi-touch-light) together so their colors are synchronized from anywhere in the globe.
 This project was developed with the intent of connecting loved ones.
 You can touch the lights, setting them to a specific color and communicating with all others, that you are thinking of them.
-Pictures and details can be found on my [blog post](http://patrick.ble.si/wifi-touch-light).
+Pictures and details can be found on Patrick Blesi's [blog post](http://patrick.ble.si/wifi-touch-light).

 ## Usage